edgedb/edgedb-js/docs/literals.rst

   e.array([e.int64(5), e.str("foo")]);
   // TypeError!

-For convenence, the ``e.array`` can also accept arrays of plain JavaScript data as well.
+For convenience, the ``e.array`` can also accept arrays of plain JavaScript data as well.

 .. code-block:: typescript